Intelsat-40e/TEMPO (IS-40e) at 91° West (Planned)

 Expected lifetime: | 21+ Years |

-In February 2020 Satellite operator Intelsat ordered the new Intelsat-40e High-Throughput geostationary communications satellite (HTS) with Space Systems/Loral (SS/L).
+The Intelsat-40e/TEMPO (IS-40e/TEMPO) at 91° West is operated by Intelsat and was ordered in February 2020 with Space Systems/Loral (SS/L) (MAXAR Technologies).
 The satellite will provide Intelsat customers across North and Central America with flexible, high-throughput, “coast-to-coast” coverage.
 The satellite is built on the SSL-1300 platform and carries a high throughput C-, Ku, and Ka-band payload for Intelsat’s Epic system.
 The satellite will use both electric and chemical propulsion for orbit raising and will be operated with all-electric propulsion on orbit for a lifespan of 21+ years (!).

 Additionally, the satellite hosts NASA’s TEMPO (Tropospheric Emissions: Monitoring of Pollution) earth observation payload.
 TEMPO is a UV-visible spectrometer that will detect pollutants by measuring sunlight reflected and scattered from the Earth’s surface and atmosphere.
 The resulting data from TEMPO will be used to enhance air-quality forecasts in North America, enabling the more effective early public warning of pollution incidents.